 Get a free excerpt from my book, Attainable Sustainable: The Lost Art of Self-Reliant Living!
 You’ll also get my free weekly newsletter, complete with recipes, gardening tips, and a little peek at what’s going on around here — both the zany and the mundane.

 But short of having to forage for leaves, there are a few more civilized ways of handling the daily bathroom routine.
 In America, using toilet paper is considered the norm.
-If you’ve never left the country, you might be surprised to find that this isn’t so for many other cultures.
-People are using the bathroom without toilet paper on a daily basis, not just when there’s a perceived toilet paper shortage!
+If you’ve never left the country, you might be surprised that this isn’t so for many other cultures.
+People are using the bathroom without toilet paper daily, not just when there’s a perceived toilet paper shortage!

 Essentially reusable toilet paper, the idea of family cloth is a simple one.
-Instead of using and flushing paper when you’re done with it, use cloth wipes that can be laundered time and again.
-Now, I know that a lot of people will find the idea of “keeping” soiled cloth to be offensive.
-Our toilet paper habit coupled with flush toilets allows us to poop and forget about it.
+Instead of using and flushing paper when you’re done with it, these reusable cloth wipes can be laundered repeatedly.
+Now, I know that a lot of people will find the idea of “keeping” used cloths to be offensive.
+Our toilet paper habit, coupled with flush toilets, allows us to poop and forget about it.
 We don’t like to think about our bodily functions, let alone process our waste.
 Flick of a handle and POOF! off it goes.

 Using cloth wipes instead of toilet paper is budget-friendly and eco-friendly.

-These reusable alternatives to toilet paper are easy to make at home — you can even upcycle items like old t-shirts and flannel sheets to make cloth wipes.
-Simply cut into squares and use a zigzag stitch around the edges to prevent fraying.
-If you’d rather not make your own, you can pick up a set of flat reusable wipes here or even a roll of “reusable toilet paper” here.
+These reusable alternatives to toilet paper or baby wipes are easy to make at home—you can even upcycle items like old t-shirts and flannel sheets to make cloth wipes.
+Cut into squares and use a zigzag stitch around the edges to prevent fraying.
+If you’d rather not make your own, you can pick up a set of flat reusable wipes or even a roll of “reusable toilet paper.”

-Keep a stack near the toilet.
+Keep a stack of clean cloths near the toilet.
 You can use the cloths wet or dry.
 A combination of both (dry for pee, wet for poop) seems to work well for a lot of people.

-You’ll need a sealed container in which to collect soiled wipes.
-Wash these every two-to-three days in very hot water.
+You’ll need a sealed container to collect soiled wipes.
+Wash these in very hot water every two to three days.

 Bidets

 A bidet is like a little shower for your bum.
-When you’re done using the toilet, a bidet directs a stream of water upward to clean your nether-regions.
-People often ask if a little stream of water is sufficient to thoroughly clean your bum, and in my experience, the answer is yes.
+When you’re done using the toilet, a bidet directs a stream of water upward to clean your nether regions.
+People often ask if a little stream of water is sufficient to clean your bum thoroughly, and in my experience, the answer is yes.

 Once washed, you’re clean enough to use a small cloth or towel to dry off.
-Even if you opt to dry off with a bit of toilet paper, the amount of tissue you use will be greatly reduced.
+Even if you opt to dry off with some toilet paper, the amount of tissue you use will be greatly reduced.
 If you use cloths for drying, it’s a good idea to choose a different size or color than your face cloths so they don’t get mixed up.

-Bidets are commonly used in much of Europe.
-In addition to the toilet, bathrooms have a separate porcelain bidet.
-These require a person to stand and shuffle from the toilet to the bidet.
-Modern technology provides an after-market alternative for those of us with a standard American bathroom.
+Bidets are commonly used in many European countries and are finally becoming more widely used here in the United States.
+Bathrooms have a separate porcelain bidet in addition to the toilet.
+To use it, a person must stand and shuffle from the toilet to the bidet.
+Modern technology provides an after-market alternative—a bidet attachment—for those of us with a standard American bathroom.

 Bidet seats are easy to install in minutes.
 Some people simply add a bidet sprayer to the bathroom near the toilet.
-We use a Brondell bidet seat and our toilet paper usage has been drastically reduced.
-(In fact, when we had a house guest recently we were floored at how much TP he went through!)
+We use a Brondell bidet seat, and our toilet paper usage has been drastically reduced.
+(In fact, when we had a house guest recently, we were floored by how much TP he went through!)

 People who have used a bidet enough to get comfortable with it swear they feel cleaner using one than they do with toilet paper.
 And while I’m sharing too much information, women who deal with monthly courses will find a bidet very appealing.
 Another benefit of a bidet is that it’s great for people with mobility issues.